jrka/astrojobs/README.md

 TL;DR version: jobregister\_table.csv is a document with all AAS job register data from January 2002 through (currently) May 2016.
 Run plot_jobregister.py to see informative plots.

+To Add, Ways to Contribute:
+- Update funding table in actual dollars.
+- Add table of inflation indicies per year.
+- Combine aforementioned two tables to have inflation-adjusted budgets by year for comparison and plotting.

 Scripts:
 - search_jobregister.py: requires BeautifulSoup for crawling and scraping.
     If docrawl=True, produces jobregister\_urls.txt.